Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 How Price Discovery Works on Listing Day

-Understanding the price discovery mechanism can help traders make more informed decisions.
+Understanding the listing day mechanism can help traders make more informed decisions.

 1. Pre-Open Session